Regulations on project funding

 2 If the proposed project is not to be conducted in the context of a position, applicants must show that they are independently conducting scientific research in Switzerland as their main source of income.
 The SNSF may demand further information on the research conditions.

-2 The submission dates are 1 April and 1 October.
+1 The submission dates are generally 1 April and 1 October.

-3 In all other respects, any further formal requirements for the submission of applications apply, in particular the Funding Regulations of the SNSF and its Implementation Regulations.
+4 Moreover, all other formal requirements for submitting applications apply, in particular the SNSF Funding Regulations and their implementing provisions.

 Chapter 3 Applications and eligible costs